gravitational/logging-app/README.md

 # Gravity Log Application

-Gravity Log Application is intended for gathering logs and providing API for logs retrieval in Gravity cluster.
+[Gravity](https://github.com/gravitational/gravity)'s Log Application is intended for gathering logs and providing API for logs retrieval in a Gravity cluster.
 The application is based on [Logrange](https://github.com/logrange/logrange) streaming database.

+## Using Gravity's Logging Application

 ### 1. HTTP API